Promoting a New Perspective on Disability

 The Independent Living Philosophy

-The Independent Living philosophy is an alternative approach to the traditional medical /rehabilitation service-delivery model.
-This philosophy promotes and encourages an attitude of ‘self-director’ in disabled individuals.
+The Independent Living philosophy is an alternative approach to the traditional medical/rehabilitation service-delivery model.
+This philosophy promotes and encourages an attitude of ‘self-director’ in persons with disabilities.
 It means that they negotiate and access the community services and resources they need to participate as equal citizens in their community.

 The philosophy recognizes the rights of individuals with disabilities to assume risks and make choices.
 It puts all decision-making right into their own hands.
 Consumers are encouraged to achieve self-direction over their personal care and the community services they need to achieve independence.